ThatTwoDude/NBA-Players-on-a-Roll/index.md

 ## Step 2: Pull NBA Game Data

 The `nba_api` package connects directly to NBA Stats endpoints.
 Let’s fetch LeBron James’s game logs for the current season, just to see how the data is formatted.
+Additionally we'll grab all active players.

 ```python
 from nba_api.stats.static import players